Discover more from Productive Flourishing

 You'd think I'd ask this first, but it's often hard to see what your priorities are in the abstract.
 Now that you've been thinking about goals and projects, it's easier to see which ones should win the project cagematch.

-Remember, priorities exclude all the possible things you might do.
-Let in too many possibilities and your “priorities” are meaningless.
+Remember, a real priority creates displacement and excludes all the possible things you might do.
+Let in too many possibilities and your "priorities" are meaningless.

 4. What bills need to be paid, and do you have funds in place to cover them?